Do You Put Vinyl Flooring Under Appliances? (Answered & Explained)

 Installing Furniture Pads

-Furniture pads are also vital in preventing dents and scratches on your precious flooring.
-They work efficiently by creating a strong shield between the furniture and floor to protect the surface from the dent, scratch, and scuff.
+Furniture pads are also vital in preventing dents and scratches on your flooring.
+They work by creating a strong shield between the furniture and the floor.
+To protect the surface from dents, scratches, and scuffs.

-They are the most secure and convenient ways to keep appliances in place and protect vinyl flooring from getting damaged while doing house chores.
-Better yet, furniture pads are affordable and easy to install and clean compared to other methods.
+These are the most secure and convenient ways to keep appliances in place.
+And protect vinyl flooring from getting damaged while doing house chores.
+Better yet, furniture pads are affordable.
+And easy to install and clean compared to other methods.

 Aside from preventing dents and scratches, it prevents your vinyl flooring from discoloring.
 It is also a significant benefit while saving you the burden of frequent maintenance.

-Do not opt for furniture pads with rubber pads because they are made of chemicals that release them and can stain the floor over time.
+Do not opt for furniture pads made of rubber.
+Because they are made of chemicals that release them and can stain the floor over time.

-Advantages & Disadvantages of Putting Down Vinyl Flooring Under Appliances
+Pros & Cons of Putting Down Vinyl Flooring Under Appliances

-- Looks better.
+• Looks good.
 There is no need for transition strips.

-- Dirt and derbies can easily be removed from the entire floor.
+• Dirt and debris can easily be removed from the entire floor.

-- Installing under the cabinet voids the manufacturer’s warranty.
+• Installing it under the cabinet voids the manufacturer’s warranty.

 Read More on Vinyl Floors